 From time to time, we'll send you Well Plated emails.
 You can unsubscribe anytime.
 Have an account?
 Log In.

-Bonus points because they’re unbelievably easy to make and prep ahead.
+(And bonus points if they’re easy to make and prep ahead.)

 What Do You Put in a Breakfast Smoothie?